tmzoola/tmzoola/README.md

-I'm a Junior Developer at The Joint-Stock Commercial Bank “Universal Bank” focusing on building an APIs for Unired Mobile application and developing Admin panel for Support Teams use.
+I'm a Junior Developer at The Joint-Stock Commercial Bank “Universal Bank” focusing on building an APIs for Unired Mobile application and developing Admin panel for Support Teams.
 ### Hi there, These are the projects what I am working on 👋